Claude Debussy was a renowned French composer who lived between 1862 and 1918.

 As author Marcel Dietschy puts it in his biography of Debussy, there were women at each of Debussy’s career crossroads.
 His allure and success attracted women like ivy to a wall.

-Debussy first lived with Gabrielle DuPont for ten years as he made a name for himself.
+Debussy first lived with Gabrielle DuPont for ten years while he made a name for himself.
 However, he unceremoniously left her and married Rosalie Texier, a model.

 After five years with Rosalie, he divorced her for Emma Bardac.
-They stayed as lovers for five years before marrying and having their only child.
+They stayed as lovers for five years before marrying and having one child.

 This poem talked about moonlight and the beauty of songs blending with its light while praising the amazing features of nature.